Opentrons/Protocols/protocols/1464-natrix-separations-inc-milliporesigma-part3/README.md

 * [OT-2](https://opentrons.com/ot-2)

 ## Process
+1. Input the number of columns that are currently occupied in the 96-well plate.
-1. Download your protocol.
+2. Download your protocol.
-2. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
+3. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
-3. Set up your deck according to the deck map.
+4. Set up your deck according to the deck map.
-4. Calibrate your labware, tiprack and pipette using the OT App.
+5. Calibrate your labware, tiprack and pipette using the OT App.
 For calibration tips, check out our [support article](https://support.opentrons.com/ot-2/getting-started-software-setup/deck-calibration).
-5. Hit "Run".
+6. Hit "Run".

 ### Additional Notes